Sep

 Taka Kigawa

-His repertoire is extremely large and varied, ranging from the baroque to avant-garde compositions of today.
-He has collaborated closely with such renowned musicians as Pierre Boulez, Myung-Whun Chung and Jonathan Nott.
-Also he premiered the last solo piano piece of Yusef Lateef, the jazz legend, in New York City in 2013.
+Possessing an extremely large and varied repertoire, ranging from the Baroque to the avant-garde, Taka Kigawa has collaborated closely with Pierre Boulez, Myung-Whun Chung and Jonathan Nott.
+He premiered the last solo piano work of jazz legend Yusef Lateef in New York City in 2013.

-Mr. Kigawa grew up in Nagano, Japan, where he began piano studies at the age of three, winning his first competition at the age of seven.
-He received his Bachelor of Arts degree from Shinsyu University, and his Master of Arts degree from Tokyo Gakugei (Liberal Arts) University, graduating with honors in Piano Performance.
-During both his undergraduate and graduate years, he also studied composition and conducting, receiving high honors in both disciplines.
-He furthered his studies in the United States at The Juilliard School in New York, where he earned his Master of Music degree.
-Mr. Kigawa currently lives in New York City, U.S.A.
+Taka Kigawa grew up in Nagano, Japan, where he began piano studies at the age of three, and won his first competition at the age of seven.
+He earned his Bachelor of Arts degree from Shinsyu University and his Master of Arts degree from Tokyo Gakugei (Liberal Arts) University, graduating with honors in Piano Performance.
+During both his undergraduate and graduate years, Mr. Kigawa also studied composition and conducting, receiving high honors in both disciplines.
+He furthered his studies in the United States at The Juilliard School in New York City, where he was awarded a Master of Music degree.

 similar artists